Los Angeles Times editor to step down this month

 The owner of the San Diego Union-Tribune said in November that it had signed an agreement to sell the paper to a company owned by local businessman Doug Manchester.

-(Reporting by Alex Dobuzinskis in Los Angeles and Jonathan Weber in San Francisco: Editing by Greg McCune)
+(Reporting by Alex Dobuzinskis in Los Angeles and Jonathan Weber in San Francisco: Editing by Peter Bohan)